 *This post contains affiliate links to help support my blog, however, all opinions are my own, as always!*

 She recently shared this recipe with me, knowing full well I need help in the baking department.

 I’ll be 100% honest with you guys – I’m terrible at baking!

 I’m determined to overcome this, and I’m sure with enough practice I will get better over time.
 But the fact is that any dessert I try to bake is pretty much inedible.

-I was so thankful to get the recipe from her, now that I have my own children who I want to experience that sense of home as I did with our family recipe.
+I was so thankful to get the recipe from her, especially now that I have my own children.
+I want them to experience that sense of home just like I did with our special family recipe.

-But, I was really nervous about trying this recipe given my current baking skills.
+I was really nervous about trying this recipe given my current level of baking skills.

-I’ll go ahead and tell you that, even with a really bad track record in baking, I was able to make this easy banana bread recipe like a total pro!
+Thankfully there was no reason for me to be so worried, even with a really bad baking track record, I was able to make this easy banana bread recipe like a total pro!

-So even if you aren’t as experienced in the kitchen, or are cursed when it comes to baking, this recipe is as easy as it is delicious.
-If I can do it, so can you! 😉
+So even if you aren’t as experienced in the kitchen, or feel like you are cursed when it comes to baking this recipe is as easy as it is delicious.
+If I can do it, so can you!

-If you’re in a hurry and have bananas that are borderline going bad on your kitchen counters, jump down to the bottom of this post to print out the recipe!
+If you’re in a hurry and have bananas that are borderline going bad on your kitchen counters, feel free to jump down to the bottom of this post to print out the recipe!